null2264/ThinkPad-L460-OpenCore/README.md

 > Your experience may vary

 ### ✔️ Working
-- GPU (Require GfxYTile to fix flickers and glitches, but acceleration working as intended)
+- GPU
-  Glitches still sometimes happened under certain circumstances such as:
+  - Glitches and Flickers, can be fixed by adding `AAPL,GfxYTile` property.
+It still sometimes happened under certain circumstances such as:
     - Using HiDPI
     - Connect to an external monitor with (native) resolution under 1080 (This need to be tested further as glitches seems to only happened when I use BetterDisplay)
+  - KabyLake's color-banding issue, the only fixes related to this require spoofing GPU to SkyLake
+    - Some says injecting fake EDID could fix this issue, but it doesn't work for me
 - Audio + Combo Jack (using [OpenALC](https://github.com/acidanthera/AppleALC))
 - Sleep (Although it broke EC, specifically FN hotkeys, but sleep itselves working as intended)
 - VGA (is HDMI internally, so it's natively supported)